elastic/connectors/docs/document-level-security/NETWORK_DRIVE.md

 Refer to [document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.

-**Note:** Refer to [DLS in Search Applications](https://www.elastic.co/guide/en/enterprise-search/master/dls-e2e-guide.html) to learn how to search data from Network Drive with DLS enabled, when building a search application.
+**Note:** Refer to [DLS in Search Applications](https://www.elastic.co/guide/en/enterprise-search/master/dls-e2e-guide.html) to learn how to search data on a network drive with DLS enabled, when building a search application.

 ## Additional Pre-requisite

-In order to fetch users and groups in a Windows Network Drive, the account credentials added in the connector configuration should have access to the Powershell of the Windows Server where the Network Drive is hosted.
+To fetch users and groups in a Windows network drive, account credentials added in the connector configuration should have access to the Powershell of the Windows Server where the network drive is hosted.

 #### Additional Configuration